 Botanical Garden is home to indigenous varieties of herbs, shrubs, ferns, bonsai and trees.
 It has taken almost ten years for the entire region to be set up and beautified into a full-fledged garden.
 The upper portion of the garden is set up at an elevation of 2250 meters above the sea level, with temperate climate and monsoon rains, Botanical garden is an ideal picnic spot to spend an entire day even.

 This is a classic example of polystrate fossil.
-Section New Garden, Italian Garden, Public Conservatory, Nurseries, Terrace Gardens, Glass house Gardens are the other popular attractions of Botanical Gardens.
-Toda Mundi is yet another popular exhibit in the lower section of Botanical Garden, illustrating the house and lifestyle of the tribal people of Nilgiris region , Todas.
+Sections New Garden, Italian Garden, Public Conservatory, Nurseries, Terrace Gardens, Glass house Gardens are the other popular attractions of Botanical Gardens.
+Toda Mundi is yet another popular exhibit in the lower section of Botanical Garden, illustrating the house and the lifestyle of the tribal people of Nilgiris region , Todas.